HFooladi/ml_workshop/README.md

 In this repository, I am going to provide resources and materials in the machine learning workshop series that I am going to organize.
 The topic and format of each session is not fixed and the format can be different in each session.
-You can find some of the topics and formats that I have mind in the following list, but this list is not exhaustive and other formats can be added to this list.
+You can find some of the topics and formats that I have in mind in the following list, but this list is not exhaustive and other formats can be added to this list.

 - Reading a paper carefully and discussing about it.